ksu-cs-textbooks/cc210/content/13-inheritance/06-java/08-example/_index.md

 If the `findTool()` method returns anything other than `null`, we know that we found a tool and should print the tool's description to the terminal.
 Otherwise, we can do nothing since we are at the end of the program.

 There we go!
 This is a very simple program, but it helps demonstrate the power of using inheritance in our programs to represent real-world objects that are closely related to each other.

-We can use the first assessment below to check the structure of our entire program, making sure it matches the UML diagram given above.
-Once our program passes that assessment, we can use the second assessment to check the functionality of our program.
-For simplicity, the functionality tests will not use the `main()` method itself, but it will check the other two methods defined in the `Main` class as well as several other methods of the various classes.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}